ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/line-sensors.md

 TIP: always run the calibrate function (i.e. hold a line of the color you’re sensing under all the sensors during set up) to ensure consistent and accurate results.

 ## Extensions
-You received values from the sensor, but do they mean anything?
+* You received values from the sensor, but what do they mean?
-How does the position value change as you place your line beneath different sensors, and how can you control that?
+* How does the position value change as you place your line beneath different sensors, and how can you control that?
-Is there an easier way to quantify the “change” when the car is veering off the line?
+* Is there an easier way to quantify the “change” when the car is veering off the line?
-What do you do with your robot when that happens?
-I.e. adjusting movement Consistency in data collection is key for calibration
+* What do you do with your robot when that happens?
+I.e. adjusting movement
+* Consistency in data collection is key for calibration
+ * Can you automate the calibration process?

 <img src="{{ '/_assets/images/line_sensor_wiring.png' | prepend: site.baseurl }}" alt="line_sensor_wiring.png">